-MNT-JS1600 is a compact plasma sputtering coater designed for making metallic coatings, such as gold, platinum, Indium, Palladium, Titanium, Copper, Aluminum, Cobalt, and silver et al. The system can be applied on a sample up to 50 mm diameter with option for 75mm sample.
+MNT-JS1600 is a compact plasma sputtering coater designed for making metallic/conductive oxide coatings, such as gold, platinum, Indium, Palladium, Titanium, Copper, Aluminum, Cobalt, and silver et al. The system can be applied on a sample up to 50 mm diameter with option for 75mm sample.
 Thicker coating can be achieved by repeating the process.
 It is widely used for coating conductive gold film for SEM sample preparation and for device prototyping in various fields.
-The plasma sputtering coater is turn-key solution and will be shipped with all necessary accessories for immediate use, including one sputtering head with gold sputtering target installed (gold cathode), a Vacuum pump, a bellow of translucent rubber with steel lining, KF 25 flange, and a vapor trap.
+The plasma sputtering coater is turn-key solution and will be shipped with all necessary accessories for immediate use, including one sputtering head with gold sputtering target installed (gold cathode), a Vacuum pump with a stainless steel bellow hose, KF 25 flanges, and a vapor mist trap.

 This product is manufactured in Canada according to US and Canada standard (110V/60Hz).
-Free shipping from Canada.
-Custom clearance and duties are included in the price when applicable.
 Two-year warranty and lifetime support are offered for this product.

 - Compact size and robust design with big sputtering area

-- Built in sample sputtering chamber vacuum gauge and sputtering ampere meter, to indicate and monitor instrument condition
+- Built in sputtering chamber vacuum gauge and sputtering ampere meter, for monitoring plasma sputtering process conditions

-- Various metallic coatings, such as gold, platinum, Indium and silver etc.
+- Adjustable sputtering current, enabling sputtering coating of various metals, such as gold, platinum, Indium and silver etc.

 - Possible to be used inside a standard glove box